rust-lang/rust/src/doc/tutorial.md

 This usage of traits is similar to Java interfaces.

-There are some built-in bounds, such as `Send` and `Share`, which are properties of the components of types.
+There are some built-in bounds, such as `Send` and `Sync`, which are properties of the components of types.
 By design, trait objects don't know the exact type of their contents and so the compiler cannot reason about those properties.